joncage/ed-scout/README.md

 ## Version History

+### v1.5.0 - Focus hotkey, better sorting, minor fixes

+* Added hotkey (START+Z) to put the scout aobe or hide it behind elite.
+* Fixed going to the galaxy map wiping out the bodies scanned in the current system.
+* Added sorting so that valuable systems stick to the top of the list.
+* Removed the scroll-to-latest-entry bit that was added to 1.4

 ### 1.4.0 - Titles, Load on startup, Cleaner / more complete icons

 * Added loading of current position / nav route on startup.